hulloitskai/express-starter/README.md

   is set to *"production"*.
 * `docker-tag` – the version tag that Docker will label the image with during the build process.
 Conventionally follows the pattern of *"#.#.#-(ENV NAME)"*.
-* `docker-node-version` – the version number of the Node alpine image to use during image construction.

 ### `docker-compose.yml`:
 The `services → express → environment` section can be configured with